-REQUIREMENTS The organization shall: a. specify the reporting period for, and the frequency of, its sustainability reporting; b. specify the reporting period for its financial reporting and, if it does not align with the period for its sustainability reporting, explain the reason for this; c. report the publication date of the report or reported information; d. specify the contact point for questions about the report or reported information.
-GUIDANCE Guidance to 2-3-a The organization can specify the frequency of sustainability reporting as 'annual'.
+- a. specify the reporting period for, and the frequency of, its sustainability reporting; - b. specify the reporting period for its financial reporting and, if it does not align with the period for its sustainability reporting, explain the reason for this; - c. report the publication date of the report or reported information; - d. specify the contact point for questions about the report or reported information.

+The organization can specify the frequency of sustainability reporting as 'annual'.
 See the Timeliness principle in GRI 1: Foundation 2021 for more information.

-Guidance to 2-3-a and 2-3-b The reporting period refers to the time period covered by the reported information and should include the start and end dates (e.g., 1 January 2022 to 31 December 2022, 1 July 2022 through 30 June 2023).
-The organization should report the information for the same reporting period as covered in its financial reporting, where this is possible.
+Guidance to 2-3-a and 2-3-b

+The reporting period refers to the time period covered by the reported information and should include the start and end dates (e.g., 1 January 2022 to 31 December 2022, 1 July 2022 through 30 June 2023).

-financial reporting.
-The organization should also publish the information at the same time as its
+The organization should report the information for the same reporting period as covered in its financial reporting.
+The organization should also publish the information at the same time as its financial reporting, where this is possible.